 In addition, Charlottenburg Palace consists of two areas that can be visited: the interior and the gardens.
-Access to the gardens is free of charge and many visitors agree that the beauty of the gardens surpasses even the interior of the Palace.
+Access to the gardens is free of charge and many visitors agree that the tour of the gardens even surpasses that of the interior of the Palace.

-2. Tickets to Charlottenburg Palace with dinner & concert
+2. Entrance tickets to Charlottenburg Palace with dinner and concert

 If you are looking for an exclusive experience when visiting Charlottenburg Palace, this option is the most complete.
-The entrance to Charlottenburg Palace with an interior tour, dinner at the Orangery, and concert are one of the best luxuries you can have during your trip to Berlin.
+The entrance to Charlottenburg Palace with a visit to the interior, dinner at the Orangery and concert is one of the best luxuries you can have during your trip to Berlin.

 How the reservation works

-Hotel pick-up and drop-off are not included in the price, so you will have to arrive at the palace by your own means (the subway stop Richard Wagner Platz will drop you off next to it).
+Hotel pick-up and drop-off are not included in the price, so you will have to get to the palace by your own means (the subway stop Richard Wagner Platz will drop you off next to it).

-In the confirmation email they will tell you the approximate time to go to enjoy the palace without rushing, but I recommend that you go at least an hour before and take a nice walk through the impressive gardens (free access) and contemplate the exterior views of the Palace.
+In the confirmation email you will be told the approximate time to go to enjoy the palace without haste, but I recommend you to go at least an hour before and take a nice walk through the impressive gardens free access and to contemplate the views outside the palace.

-My first recommendation is that you get your ticket a couple of weeks in advance of your visit to Berlin, as there is always a waiting list.
-Secondly, keep in mind that there are four categories of tickets depending on the seats you choose to see the concert; VIP seats will also receive a complimentary glass of champagne during the intermission.
+My first recommendation is that you request your ticket a couple of weeks in advance of your visit to Berlin, as there is always a waiting list.
+Secondly, please note that there are four ticket categories depending on the seats you choose to see the concert; VIP seats will also receive a complimentary glass of champagne during the intermission.

 The audio guide

-The audio guide of the visit is included in your ticket, ask for it when you enter the Palace and visit the different rooms at your own pace.
+The audio tour guide is included with your ticket, ask for it when you enter the Palace and visit the different rooms at your own pace.
 Most of the palace rooms are decorated as they were when the palace was built.

 The interior of the Palace